 tl;dr : A quick and dirty bio Executive summary for those in a hurry

-I'm an assistant professor at the Walter Cronkite School of Journalism & Mass Communication at Arizona State University, where I teach various courses in Public Relations.
-I also teach a course in Social Media at our Tempe campus, open to all majors.
+I'm an associate professor at the Walter Cronkite School of Journalism & Mass Communication at Arizona State University, where I'm currently teaching an online course in Social Media, open to all majors including ASUOnline students.
+I've also taught various courses in our Public Relations curriculum.

 My research tends to take a big-picture view of communication: I'm interested in questions of identity and reputation--personal, professional, organizational--as well as trying to understand the emergence and spread of issues and crises.
 My overall worldview is strongly colored by complexity theory, and I favor a mixed-methods approach to research.